 To be admitted to Greystone College Vancouver, an applicant must:

-*Mature student status may be granted to applicants who are over 19 years old and have not completed high school or obtained a certified Canadian high school equivalency (General Education Development (GED) certificate).
+*Mature student status may be granted to applicants who are over 19 years old and have not completed secondary school or equivalent.
 The applicants will be considered for admission based on the skills and experience they have acquired since leaving school.
 The applicant is required to provide the most recent transcripts or proof of academic accomplishments, a resume or summary of professional accomplishments, and two letters of recommendation from both their current and previous employers.
-The applicant may be interviewed by the Registrar’s or Academic office to further assess their suitability for admission to the program of study.
+The applicant may be interviewed by the Registrar’s or Academic office to further asses their suitability for admission to the program of study.

 Applications sent through an agency are processed by the centralized registration team.
 Applications by a “walk-in student” are processed on campus.